upstox/upstox-java/README.md

 ```
 <br/>

-Position and holding updates can be enabled by setting the corresponding flag to `true` in the constructor of the `PortfolioDataStreamer` class.
+Position, holding, GTT updates can be enabled by setting the corresponding flag to `true` in the constructor of the `PortfolioDataStreamer` class.

 ```java
 import com.upstox.feeder.HoldingUpdate;